 Where Does Accountability Come From?

 The first mention of the term accountability is in the 1750s.
-This word account has been used for describing reasons and for explaining.
+The word account has been used to describe reasons and to explain.
 In short, to be accountable, one should be accountable for his actions, whereas accountability implies a person’s responsibility to act.
 There is never any accountability without the fact that the events occurred.
 When the activity is hidden, there is no redress.
 Personal accountability begins with integrity, while accountability in the institution starts with transparency.

 Accountability is a key concept in many aspects of life.
 In business, accountability is often linked to accountability measures, such as financial audits or performance reviews.
 In personal relationships, accountability may refer to keeping promises or taking responsibility for one’s actions.

 There are countless examples of accountability in both our personal and professional lives.
 Here are just a few:

 - In a business setting, accountability might mean adhering to deadlines, meeting targets, or fulfilling obligations to customers or clients.